karlxlee/bridge-monitor/README.md

 #### Deploy on Vercel

-- Remember to allow the webapp to access your FaunaDB by using [Vercel's integration](https://vercel.com/integrations/fauna)
+- Before deployment, allow the webapp to access your FaunaDB by using [Vercel's integration](https://vercel.com/integrations/fauna)
 - Select the database and Vercel project to connect

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fkarlxlee%2Fbridge-monitor)